WolkSoftware/TheInfiniteLoop/guide/02-the-infinite-loop/10-scaling.md

 - Monitoring and optimising the performance of the platform and applications running on it.

 - Providing support and guidance to other teams that are building applications on the platform.

+## InnerSource

+InnerSource is a growing trend in high-performing engineering teams that adopt open-source processes to work and collaborate more effectively.
+When teams use InnerSource, they develop proprietary software and open up the work internally between teams so that everyone — from developers to product managers — can contribute to the source code.

+InnerSource is a software development strategy that applies open-source practices to proprietary code.
+InnerSource can help establish an open-source culture within an organization while retaining software for internal use.
+Teams use InnerSource to increase visibility, strengthen collaboration, and break down silos.

+By setting the default to open for internal projects within an organization, teams can reuse existing solutions, minimize redundancy, empower team collaboration, and leverage talent across the workforce.

+In large organizations and companies, development teams are often spread across different departments or time zones.
+Multiple developers may never meet or have access to the same departmental strategies.
+Innersource can help create a learning culture and encourage developers to collaborate across teams and departments, leading to more efficient communication and knowledge sharing.